How to Write a Horror Story: 7 Tips for Writing Horror

 The main thing to remember when it comes to horror — especially horror stories — is that straightforward stakes tend to have the greatest impact.
 Says author Chuck Wendig, of his perfect recipe for horror: “Plain stakes, stabbed hard through the breastbone.”

-4. Carefully consider your point of view
+4. Create suspense through point of view

 Your reader should feel a kinship with your main character, such that when the stakes are high, they feel their own heart start to beat faster.
 This can be achieved through either first person or third person limited point of view.
 (When writing horror, you’ll want to avoid third person omniscient, which can distance your reader and lessen their investment in the story.)